 His outstanding EP "Blue," released in 2004 by GMM Records (UK), was well received by musicians and music lovers all over the globe, and received radio airplay in France, Germany, and the U.K. The album reached no.1 in the Acoustic & Pop album charts at MP3.com in Australia.
 It is now distributed through The Orchard (New York), and available worldwide at digital outlets like Apple's iTunes and Microsoft's MSN.

-Rodger Christmann.
-Christmann performs regularly in the Frankfurt area, but is working on establishing his music in the international pop music market.
-Today, he prefers the intimate atmosphere of smaller clubs, but also performs at bigger venues like the open-air festival in Hamm (Germany) in 2000, where he was playing alongside such popular Polish bands like Skaldowje and Czerwone Gitary, and the Letny Festiwal in 2001 at the Dortmund Westfalen Halle in front of several thousand people.
+Rodger Christmann performs regularly in the Frankfurt area, but is working on establishing his music in the international pop music market.
+He still prefers the intimate atmosphere of smaller clubs, but also performs at bigger venues like the open-air festival in Hamm (Germany) in 2000, where he was playing alongside such popular Polish bands like Skaldowje and Czerwone Gitary, and the Letny Festiwal in 2001 at the Dortmund Westfalen Halle in front of several thousand people.

 Currently Christmann is working on his debut album, The album will include Christmann’s originally composed tunes, and will feature Rick Kus and Armin Liedtke as well as guest musicians Stefan Faust on percussion and Sebastian Teufel (Yellow Jumps Twice) on guitar and mandolin.